SergeyKanzhelev/apmtips/source/_posts/2015-03-18-javascript-snippet-explained.markdown

 categories:
 - Application Insights
 ---
+Big thanks to [Scott Southwood](https://github.com/scsouthw) who helped to prepare this post.

 For end user monitoring Application Insights requires to add this JavaScript snippet to the page:

 ``` javascript